sambit-3113/Computer_Organization_Asg/README.md

 Inside each assignment folder of Assembly there are question folders which contains ".s" file which is the source code.
 The questions and report are attached in each assignment folder.

-The questions are given by our professor Sukarn Agarwal of IISERB
+The questions are given by our professor Sukarn Agarwal of IISER Bhopal.